Hailey Bieber's $471 Skin-Care Routine Makes Her Feel Like A "Glazed Donut"

 Hailey Bieber, who's never been shy about doling out beauty tips, just shared an in-depth list of the skin-care products she’s currently using every night before going to bed.
-In the video posted on her new YouTube channel, the model tells us the most effective skin-care step she picked up during quarantine, what she does when she’s breaking out, and why looking like a glazed donut is the ultimate aspiration for hydrated skin.
+In the new Youtube video produced by OBB Pictures, the model tells us the most effective skin-care step she picked up during quarantine, what she does when she’s breaking out, and why looking like a glazed donut is the ultimate aspiration for hydrated skin.

-Bieber has relatable skin concerns: sensitivity and dryness with the occasional pimple or two.
-Her entire routine focuses on gentle products, intense hydration, and the pursuit of that elusive glow.
-As far as celebrity skin-care routines go, Bieber’s sits in the decently affordable column, though not without its splurge picks.
-In total, if you decided to go out and purchase every product she used — which she conveniently listed in her video description — all eight would run you about $600.

 Advertisement